iCliniq Logo

 • Most people do not experience any intelligence problems.
 However, some people can experience symptoms like the inability to reason or concentrate.

-• The progression of NF is slow where it may ultimately lead to aphonia (inability to speak due to the damages caused to larynx as a result of a disease) and dysphagia (inability to swallow).
+• The progression of NF is slow, and it may ultimately lead to aphonia (inability to speak due to the damage caused to the larynx as a result of a disease) and dysphagia (inability to swallow).

 • Degeneration of neurons (brain cells) is also seen.